IATkachenko/HA-YandexWeather/README.md

 This custom integration is providing weather component and set of sensors based on data from [yandex weather](https://weather.yandex.ru) service.

 ## Important
-Currenly Yandex have blocked free tarif for new users, check #104 for meore details, so new users can't obtain personal API key to get weather data via API.
+Currently Yandex have blocked free tarif for new users, check #104 for meore details, so new users can't obtain personal API key to get weather data via API.
 Stay tuned.

 ## Installation